 Public Policy Committee – The primary goal of the Committee is to explain the importance of clinical pharmacology in the effort to ensure the optimal use of therapeutics to improve healthcare for all.
 The committee develops a series of Policy Statements each year to ensure that ACCP's views are presented to the public.
 This effort may be in concert with other organizations to articulate a common viewpoint.
 The committee meets five - six times per year by phone and in person at the Annual Meeting.
 Committee members work individually to develop the Policy Papers, which are then reviewed by the committee for approval by the Board.
 Public Policy Committee Charter

-Student, Trainee & Early-stage Professionals Committee –The committee strives to increase the participation in ACCP of undergraduate & graduate students, post-doctoral fellows and young professionals who are beginning their full-time careers.
+Student, Trainee & Early-stage Professionals Committee –The committee strives to increase the participation in ACCP of undergraduate & graduate students, post-doctoral fellows and early-stage professionals who are beginning their full-time careers.
 This is done by developing and supporting activities to increase the awareness of and career opportunities of clinical pharmacology, including the Mentoring Program.
-The ongoing initiatives include: providing educational resources and leadership opportunities, encouraging publications by students, fellows and young professionals and developing student- and young professional-specific events for the Annual Meeting.
+The ongoing initiatives include: providing educational resources and leadership opportunities, encouraging publications by students, fellows and early-stage professionals and developing student- and early-stage professional-specific events for the Annual Meeting.
 The committee meets approximately monthly by phone.
 Student, Trainee & Early-stage Professionals Committee Charter